signalfx/splunk-otel-collector-chart/docs/advanced-configuration.md

 ## Cloud provider

-Use the `provider` parameter to provide information about the cloud provider, if any.
+Use the `cloudProvider` parameter to provide information about the cloud provider, if any.

 - `aws` - Amazon Web Services
 - `gcp` - Google Cloud